effectivecore/core/readme.md

-Thanks to the "matrix" style of code layout, its perception is greatly facilitated (reminds Python syntax in some places), and proper location of files in the system allows you to determine their purpose without resorting to any documentation (in each module everything necessary for frontend development is stored in the "module_*/frontend" directory, and for backend development - in the "module_*/backend" directory).
+Thanks to the "matrix" style of code layout, its perception is greatly facilitated (reminds Python syntax in some places), and proper location of files in the system allows you to determine their purpose without resorting to any documentation.
 Also, everything that seems complicated was rejected or remade.
 Each function iteratively improved from 3 to 10 times.
 Functional testing was performed on the whole set of